tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/2/LessonPlan.md

 Open the lesson slides, move to the "Data Cleaning" section and highlight the following:

 * Up to this point, you have been working with clean data already curated for use.
-But in the real world, data is messy and needs to be prepared in order for it to be valuable.
+But in the real world, data is messy and needs to be prepared for it to be valuable.
 This process is called **data cleaning**.

 * Data cleaning is comprised of three parts: